Semkoo/react-native-tic-tac-toe/README.md

    - Minimax algorithm for unbeatable AI moves
      - The minimax algorithm is a decision rule used to determine the best possible move in games where all possible moves can be foreseen like tic-tac-toe or chess.
+     - The algorithm works by exploring all possible moves and selecting the one that maximizes the score for the current player while minimizing the score for the opponent.
+     - The algorithm is recursive and explores all possible moves and scores them.
+The score is calculated based on the total score and the depth of the move.
+The depth is the number of moves made from the current position to the end of the game .

 3. **Win Detection**
    - Check rows, columns, and diagonals